 Your Early Spring Lawn & Garden Checklist

 The kids and dogs are muddy.
 Birds are going bonkers.
 The windows are open, and we’re really, finally believing it… Spring is here!
 The earliest days of the season of growth are an exciting time, as the ground begins to soften and the world comes back to life.
 We’re excited to get back outside, and back into the garden.
 It’s a perfect time to ease into the season, without doing too much too soon.
-Here’s our early spring garden checklist to get you back outdoors, and the outdoors back into shipshape (in a way that’s just right for this time of year).
+Follow our Early Spring Lawn & Garden Checklist to get you back outdoors and into the landscape (in a way that’s just right for this time of year).

 Adding touches of seasonal colour with cold-hardy pansies and porch planters can bring the landscape to life.